atank3566/-/README.md

-# Baekjoon practice
+# Baekjoon Practice

-use python
+Use python